-3.5.7.1 A licensee shall use a disinfectant solution for disinfecting areas that have been contaminated by body fluids.
+3.5.7.1 (Rule 3.169) A licensee shall use a disinfectant solution for disinfecting areas that have been contaminated by body fluids.
 The disinfectant solution shall be a commercially prepared spill kit or self-made consisting of one-fourth cup of household bleach to each gallon of water, which shall be prepared daily, labeled, and placed in a bottle or a plastic container that is sealed with a cap and stored out of reach of children.
+Because of the variety of strengths of products available, providing a generic bleach recipe for sanitizing and disinfecting is no longer possible.
+If using an EPA-registered bleach product, the manufacturer's instructions for diluting the product for sanitizing or disinfecting, as well as the contact time, shall be followed.
+If not using an EPA-registered bleach product for sanitizing and disinfecting, the guidelines provided by an agency approved by the Office of Child Care Licensing, such as the Delaware Department of Public Health, shall be followed.
+These products and their instructions for use shall be available for review.